wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Writing_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string selectExpression``
-Comma-separated list of strings that indicates the event fields to be changed in stream events
+Comma-separated list of strings that indicates the event fields to be changed in stream events.

 **Request body**
-A serialized collection of one or more patch property events
+A serialized collection of one or more patch property events.

 **Response**
-The response includes a status code
+The response includes a status code.

-Consider you have a stream `Simple` of `SimpleType`, to change one property, `Measurement`, for one event specify the following request
+Consider you have a stream `Simple` of `SimpleType`, to change one property, `Measurement`, for one event specify the following request:

 ```text
 PATCH api/v1/Tenants/default/Namespaces/{namespaceId}/Streams/Simple/Data